Orika Africa

 African Elephants

 Tanzania holds one of Africa's largest elephant populations.
-Tarangire hosts herds of hundreds.
+Tarangire hosts especially large herds.
 Ruaha's elephants move through ancient corridors that conservation efforts are actively working to protect.

 Big Cats and Wild Dogs in Tanzania